stytchauth/stytch-netlify-example/README.md

 npm i
 ```

 Next, create `.env.local` file by running the command below which copies the contents of `.env.template`.
+If you'd like to run the app via Netlify instead of locally, you can skip this step and head straight to the [Running the app on Netlify](#running-the-app-on-netlify) section.
 ```bash
 cp .env.template .env.local
 ```